tibrado/game-reviews-and-iteractions/README.md

 <summary>The Mann-Whitney U test is used to conduct the hypothesis testings. </summary>

-__Mann-Whitney U Test__ compares two independent groups when the dependent variable is either ordinal or continuous but not normally distributed.
+    Mann-Whitney U Test compares two independent groups when the dependent variable is either ordinal or continuous but not normally distributed.

-<u>Assumptions</u>
+    Assumptions:
        1. The dependent variable is ordinal or continuous.
        2. The Independent variable is two categorically independent groups.
        3. Observations are independent.
        4. Dataset is not normally distributed.

 </details>